discord-tickets/bot/.github/CONTRIBUTING.md

 ## Creating a pull request

 To edit the documentation, translate, or contribute code to this project, you will need to [create a new pull request](https://github.com/eartharoid/DiscordTickets/compare).
 For large changes, you should **consider creating an issue** (or commenting on an existing one) first, as it could save you some time.

+You should name your commits using [**this commit message format**](https://github.com/angular/material/blob/master/.github/CONTRIBUTING.md#-commit-message-format).

 ### Contributing code